 Overall, the Hagia Sophia is the most significant ancient and cultural site in the entire country.

 Visually striking, the sunken basins and otherworldly rock formations of Cappadocia will leave you breathless.
 Hiking, or driving through the moonesque landscape of the nearby Gerome National Park.
 Its not Camping in Yosemite, let’s you experience the tall pinnacles, caves, and “fairy chimneys” sculptures – formed throughout Cappadocia by thousands of years of erosion.

 The raw, natural beauty of this region of Turkey, located in central Anatolia, has become a trendy spot for Instagrammers, couples, and adventurers.
-For those looking for a bucket list adventure, Cappadocia’s one of the top places anywhere on the globe for a sunrise hot-air balloon ride.
+For those looking for a bucket list adventure, Cappadocia’s one of the one of the top places to visit in the world for a sunrise hot-air balloon ride.

 Cappadocia isn’t just one of the most unique places in Turkey, but there’s nowhere else like it on our planet.
 And Cappadocia alone is worth the price of getting a visa.

-The ancient port city of Ephesus stands as one of the most intact, surviving roman ruins in the Mediterranean.
+The ancient port city of Ephesus stands as one of the most intact, surviving roman ruins in the Mediterranean, that date back around the time of quotes of Seneca.
 And one site that can’t be left off your “things to do in Turkey” itinerary.

 Ephesus has had a substantial impact on history and was once the city’s biggest trading port in the entire Mediterranean.